 “Design is a key ingredient to compliment a Gourmet- Experience”

 Says Sir Terence Conran designer, restaurateur and co-owner of Bibendum Restaurant in Chelsea, which itself has undergone a renaissance after 30 years, celebrating 2017 with the coveted two Michelin Star Awards under eminent Chef Claude Bosi.
-Sir Terence shares exclusively his design ethos, over the past 30 years, to create the perfect restaurant experience below.
+Before his passing in September 2020, Sir Terence kindly shared his design ethos, over the past 30 years, to create the perfect restaurant experience.
+Read the exclusive interview below.

 I can think of few things in my career that have proved more satisfying than providing customers with the complete experience a restaurant can bring – good food and drink, comfort, friendly service, conviviality, entertainment and companionship all under one well designed roof.
 In the perfect restaurant everything comes together to provide a total experience and good design doesn’t need to be constantly restyled or follow fads and fashions.